The Best of Coombe Hill walk

 Follow the gravel track around to the left in the direction of the finger post.
 Soon, panoramic views over the Aylesbury Vale open up on your right.
 Continue along the track until you reach the monument.

 As you reach the Boer War Monument, you have reached the highest view point in the Chilterns, 260m above sea level.
-On a clear day you can see Aylesbury and the National Trust’s Waddesdon Manor perched on a distant hill.
-When you are ready to move on, turn your back to the view of Aylesbury and walk towards an orange waymarking disc on your right just in front of some bushes.
+From here you have wide ranging views across the Oxford Plain: to the right you can see Wendover, straight ahead are Stoke Mandeville and Aylesbury, at the foot of Coombe Hill is Butlers Cross, to the left you can see Ellesborough church.
+Further to your left is the distinctive shape of Beacon Hill, with its clump of trees at its summit, Pulpit Hill, and the telecommunications mast at Stokenchurch.
+On a clear day you can see as far as Thame, Oxford and Didcot.
+In the far distance you may be able to see the edge of the North Wessex Downs beyond Didcot.
+To your right, you can also see a long section of the Chiltern Escarpment from Wendover Woods to Aston Hill and Ivinghoe Beacon.
+When you are ready to move on, turn your back to the view of Aylesbury and walk towards an orange way-marker disc on your right just in front of some bushes.
 You are now on the Ridgeway National Trail and the path turns from stone into a well-worn grassy/flinty track.
 Warning: this path can be very slippery after heavy rain or in icy conditions.

 The monument (not NT)